 The interested users can find download links and further details about Sublime text on its website.

-Vim 8.1 is the latest stable version of this popular text editor for Linux.
-You can find more information and the download on Vim’s website.
+Vim 8.2 is the latest stable version of this popular text editor for Linux.
+You can find more information and download it on Vim’s website.

 sudo apt-get install vim